 In July 2016, the State Government announced that it would undertake a strategic planning investigation of Crows Nest, St Leonards and the Artamon industrial areas and prepare a strategy to direct future development and infrastructure provision associated with the Metro station.

-Council has prepared the Crows Nest Placemaking and Principles Study to inform Council’s input into the State Government’s investigation and provide both the community and Council with a useful tool to review the draft strategy when exhibited.
+Council prepared the Crows Nest Placemaking and Principles Study to inform Council’s input into the State Government’s investigation and provide both the community and Council with a useful tool to review the draft strategy when exhibited.
 The study area includes Precinct 1, 2, 3 and 4 as well as other nearby areas including Wollstonecraft and Crows Nest.

 The original St Leonards / Crows Nest Planning Study for Precinct 1 was adopted by Council on 5 December 2011.
 It involved a site analysis, strategy review and consideration of the opportunities and constraints of the area.